North & South (TV serial): Plot

 Margaret's mother is falling ill.
 Mrs. Hale desires to see her son, Frederick (Rupert Evans), before she dies.
 Frederick, a naval officer, was involved in a mutiny and he cannot return to England without risking his life.
-However, without telling her father, Margaret writes to her brother in Cádiz, Spain, to tell him that their mother is dying.
+Without telling her father, Margaret writes to her brother in Cádiz, Spain, to tell him that their mother is dying.
 Margaret calls on the Thorntons to borrow a water mattress for her mother and is trapped there while the mill workers riot during a strike.
 When the angry mob threatens John's safety as he confronts them after Margaret's goading, Margaret defends him from the rioters and is injured by a thrown stone.

 Margaret recovers and returns home, telling nobody about what had happened at the Mill, mainly to protect the health of her mother.
 When Thornton proposes to her the next day, she scorns him, thinking he believes himself superior because of the difference in their financial circumstances.
 He denies this and tells her that he is in love with her, but she insists that her actions were not personal.

-Meanwhile, Bessy Higgins dies and Thornton stops coming for lessons from Mr. Hale.
-As a distraction for Mrs. Hale and for herself, Margaret visits the Great Exhibition with her Aunt Shaw (Jane Booker), her cousin Edith and Edith's husband.
+Bessy Higgins dies and Thornton stops coming for lessons from Mr. Hale.
+As a distraction for Mrs. Hale and for herself, Margaret visits the Great Exhibition with her Aunt Shaw (Jane Booker) her cousin Edith and Edith's husband.
 Margaret meets Thornton at the exhibition, where he is discussing the machinery with a group of gentlemen, all of whom are listening with great respect and admiration for his simple good sense.
 Margaret is embarrassed to meet Thornton so soon after her rejection but defends him when Henry Lennox, who is also attending the exhibition, tries to belittle him for being in trade.
 As Margaret observes them together, Henry's sophistication and reliance on fashionable wit and sarcasm compares unfavourably with Thornton's honesty.